mattnigh/ChatGPT3-Free-Prompt-List/pages/Prompts/ChatGPT3_Prompts_for_Developers.md

 parent: Prompt Use Cases
 ---

-# Using ChatGPT as an Engineer
+# Using ChatGPT as a Developer
 {: .no_toc }

 When creating chatgpt prompts for software development and related work, it is important to follow some best practices to ensure that the output is accurate and relevant.
 Some best practices to follow include: